-To help facilitate a strong working relationship between students and mentors, each student meets with their mentor to complete a Mentor-Mentee Agreement at the outset of each academic year.
+To help facilitate a strong working relationship between students and mentors, each student meets with their mentor to complete a Mentor-Mentee Agreement (which is combined with the student research evaluation ("Pink Sheet" part 1) at the outset of each academic year.
 The Mentor-Mentee Agreement is used to specify the parameters of the student-mentor relationship (e.g., responsibilities for both parties, preferred methods and timeliness of communication, co-mentoring opportunities).
-The process of creating this agreement is a bi-directional one in which both individuals outline their needs and expectations for the other; the Mentorship Expectations Discussion Guide (found on second page) suggests topics and questions to facilitate this discussion.
+The process of creating this agreement is a bi-directional one in which both individuals outline their needs and expectations for the other; the Mentorship Expectations Discussion Guide suggests topics and questions to facilitate this discussion.
 Expectations for any remote vs. in-person work should be discussed and agreed upon during this mentorship discussion.
-After both parties reach an agreement, the document is signed and turned into the Department's administrative assistant, Pat Perreira, to be included in the student's file.
+After both parties reach an agreement, the document is signed, and the student is instructed to upload the completed and signed form into their departmental Box folder #4 and follow instructions on the form.
 Should there be any grievances in the agreement-making process or in upholding the agreements made, the student can refer to the Grievance Procedures (Appendix C).